Major and Career Discernment

 Career Treks - We know that seeing, touching, hearing first hand is so valuable.
 That is why we offer many different career trek opportunities throughout the school year.
 Click on our Career Trek page to find one that fits your interests.

-Discernment Newsletter - Coming in Fall 2020 - Sign up for our bi-weekly Discernment newsletter.
-We will provide ND students with applicable tips, resources, and events that will all support your personal career development.
+Discernment Newsletter - (Coming soon) Sign up for our bi-weekly Discernment newsletter.
+We will provide ND students with applicable tips, resources, and events that will support your personal career development.

 Feeling a spark of interest about a career path or two?
-Launching August of 2020 go forth and explore one of our career pathways.
+Check out our Career Paths page to assist you in starting your career exploration.
 But please know you can always come back to discernment if you discover that path is not for you.
 Returning to the discernment phase is normal - remember, this is an ongoing, cyclical process!